widgetbook/widgetbook/packages/widgetbook_annotation/README.md

   widgetbook_generator:
 ```

-# Avaialble annotations
+# Available annotations

-This package defines the annotations `WidgetbookApp`, `WidgetbookStory`, and `WidgetbookTheme`.
+This package defines the annotations `@WidgetbookApp`, `@WidgetbookStory`, and `@WidgetbookTheme`.
 The annotations and their usage are explained below.

-## WidgetbookApp
+## @WidgetbookApp

-The annotation `WidgetbookApp` has to be set only once and is mandatory for the code generation process.
-It not not important which element is annotated, but the location of the file in which `WidgetbookApp` is used defines the folder in which [package:widgetbook_generator](https://pub.dev/packages/widgetbook_generator) will create the file `app.widgetbook.main` file.
-The `app.widgetbook.main` file requires all the code to run the Widgetbook.
+The annotation `@WidgetbookApp` has to be set only once and is mandatory for the code generation process.
+It is not important which element is annotated, but the location of the file in which `@WidgetbookApp` is used, defines the folder in which [package:widgetbook_generator](https://pub.dev/packages/widgetbook_generator) will create the file `app.widgetbook.main`.
+The `app.widgetbook.main` file contains all the code to run the Widgetbook.

 ### Parameters

-The annotation `WidgetbookApp` has one required parameter `name` and one optional parameter `devices`.
+The annotation `@WidgetbookApp` has one required parameter `name` and one optional parameter `devices`.

 From the `name` parameter, the generator will create the `AppInfo` property of [package:widgetbook](https://pub.dev/packages/widgetbook).
 Therefore, this value will show in the upper left corner of the Widgetbook.